myuh-club/myuh-club-homepage/index.md

 ## Services
 - Provide a master list of all clubs
 - Provide filters for users to search for clubs based on certain interests or majors
-- feature the 5 most popular clubs on campus
-- allow users to add clubs they are interested in to their "cart"
+- allow users to add clubs they are interested in to their favorites
-- have options for users to send a request to organizers for more information on joining clubs
 - allow club organizers to edit their club's information

 ## Milestone 1
 Below are screen shots from our site that is being hosted by Galaxy.
-The group split up and covered different topics including an about us page, club and report pages, admin and organizer pages, and the search page which have all been added.
+The group has produced the landing page, a Dashboard page, an About Us page, a Report a Problem page, an Add/Delete page and an Edit page.
 Moving forward we are discussing issues and concerns each of us have with the functionality of certain pages.

 <p align="center">
 <img src='https://myuh-club.github.io/images/unsignedLanding.png' width='700' height='400'/>